 My family is waiting on news today.
 Possibly bad news.

 I'm twisted into a knot and probably going to huck even the loose schedule I wrote yesterday out the door.
-Maybe I'll get that star wars
+Maybe I'll get that Star Wars post up.

 And yet...that's never completely 100% true.
 I'm writing right now.
 And I'll probably put in a couple of hours before the end of the day.
 And it will be personal shit in a personal file that is mostly unreadable and maybe might have an emotional nugget or two that will show up in other writing.
 It's nothing that will be published, or mined for a character.
 It will not be "useful" writing.

 Writing is almost unique among arts in that writers believe everything they write or have ever written will one day, in some form, show up in publication.
 Artists dump reams of their old doodles.
 Musicians practice in soundproof rooms for small eternities heard by no ear but their own.
 Actors do exercises to hone their craft that never seen an audience.
 But writers--writers seem to think that everything is just a polish away from greatness.

 Don't be afraid to just write.
 It's the reason so many "Getting Started" advice lists include keeping a journal.
 (That and the habit of daily writing.)
 Don't be afraid to practice on something no one will ever see.
 Don't be afraid to write a story that will never in a billion years be published.
 Don't be afraid to just write a letter to ONE person.
 Not all your words have to be brilliant, and in fact expecting them to might be why you sit in front of a blank page all the time.